Purpose

 voice their concerns or to gain understanding, the List

-the experience of breast cancer.
+experience of breast cancer.

 What